objeck/objeck-lang/README.md

 Get the [latest release](https://sourceforge.net/projects/objeck-lang/).

 ## Documentation
-Please refer to the project website for [documentation](http://www.objeck.org/documentation/) and [tutorial](http://www.objeck.org/tutorial/).
+Please refer to the project website for [documentation](http://www.objeck.org/documentation/) and a [tutorial](http://www.objeck.org/tutorial/).

 ## Hacking the Compiler and VM
 [Build instructions](http://www.objeck.org/developers/) for Windows, Linux and OS X.